- Home ››

 Roads - Noise, Environmental & Health and Safety Issues

 Roads are noisy and dangerous places for both people and animals, or rather it is the vehicles which travel along the roads which create the danger.
-Numerous risks and hazards to health and safety exist, not to mention environmental issues which also have a knock-on effect upon the wellbeing of living creatures.
+Numerous risks and hazards to health and safety exist, not to mention environmental issues which also have a knock-on effect upon the well-being of living creatures.

 Health and Safety Risks

-The most immediate health and safety danger involves a collision, either between two or more vehicles or between a vehicle and a cyclist or pedestrian.
+As far as people are concerned, the most immediate health and safety danger involves a collision, either between two or more vehicles or between a vehicle and a cyclist or pedestrian.
 The seriousness of these incidents has resulted in numerous measures being created and introduced to try and keep all road and pavement users safer including: